NIMRA47/SWAT-DATASET/README.md

 NIMRA SHAKOOR
 BS Software Engineering Student
-_This project was part of a machine learning lab assignment on cyber-physical system security._
+_This project was part of a  implementation of  a machine learning  models on SwAt dataset._

 ---